China's Real Estate Bubble

 were convicted of civil racketeering and looting $ 165 million from Empire and

-years in jail and ordered to pay millions of dollars in restitution.
-One
+in jail and ordered to pay millions of dollars in restitution.
+One investigator

-investigator called Empire 'one of the most reckless and fraudulent land
+called Empire 'one of the most reckless and fraudulent land investment schemes'

-investment schemes' he had ever seen.48 Much the same could be said for the
+he had ever seen.48 Much the same could be said for the Savings and Loans

-Savings and Loans crisis as a whole; Edwin Gray called it 'the most widespread,
+crisis as a whole; Edwin Gray called it 'the most widespread, reckless and

-reckless and fraudulent era in this nation's banking history'.
-In all, nearly
+fraudulent era in this nation's banking history'.
+In all, nearly five hundred

-five hundred S&Ls collapsed or were forced to close down; roughly the same
+S&Ls collapsed or were forced to close down;

-number were merged out of existence under the auspices of the Resolution Trust
+roughly the same number were merged out of existence under the auspices of the

-Corporation set up by Congress to clear up the mess.
-According to one official
+Resolution Trust Corporation set up by Congress to clear up the mess.
+According

-estimate, nearly half of the insolvent institutions had seen 'fraud and
+to one official estimate, nearly half of the insolvent institutions had seen

-potentially criminal conduct by insiders'.
-By May 1991, 764 people had been
+'fraud and potentially criminal conduct by insiders'.
+By May 1991, 764 people

 sentenced to jail.
 Fines of $8 million were imposed.49 The final cost of the